hlbrown/just-in-time/README.md

 ### Deployment: 20%

 ```
-✔️Application deployed at live URL on Heroku and loads with no errors.
+✔️ Application deployed at live URL on Heroku and loads with no errors.
 ✔️ Application GitHub URL submitted.
 ```